netsec/Weaponizing-Office/README.md

 ## Introduction:
 I did a talk at [0xC0ffee](https://0xc0ffee.co.za), where I discussed different ways to weaponize microsoft office.
-What was different about the talk, was that these methods have been discovered prior to 2016, and did not require a lot of user interaction to execute the payloads.
-These methods work great with fishing attacks.
+What was different about the talk, was that these methods have been discovered prior to 2017, and did not require a lot of user interaction to execute the payloads.
+These methods work great with phishing attacks.

 I decided not to use a standard way to present my talk, so [@MTB_m00se](https://twitter.com/MTB_m00se) introduced me to terminal markdown where I found [patat](https://github.com/jaspervdj/patat)